kuzzleio/kuzzle/src/lib/services/README.md

 * [broker.js](./broker.js): interfaces to MQTT compatible broker ([RabbitMQ](https://www.rabbitmq.com/) by default).
 * [elasticsearch.js](./elasticsearch.js): interfaces to [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 * [redis.js](./redis.js): interfaces to [redis](http://redis.io) cache server.
-* [index.js](./index.js): The module entry point to intialize all the services.
+* [index.js](./index.js): The module entry point to intialize all the services to engine.

 Service can be added to different engines.
-As an exemple, Elasticsearch is used for the writeEngine and the readEngine.
+As an exemple, Elasticsearch is used for the writeEngine and the readEngine (see [index.js](./index.js)).

 # Contributing